ReDI-School/intro-java/exercises/simple_methods.md

 - powerOf(-3.5, 2) = -3.5 × -3.5 (two times)
 - powerOf(10, 1) = 10 (one time)
 - powerOf(99, 0) = 1 (zero times)

+*NOTE*: you may find that a method like this already exist.
+It is called `Math.pow()`.
+Since this is exercise, please don't use it and try to implement the exercise manually with a for loop.

 ## areaOfCircle